danielcaldas/oldblog/_posts/2018-06-17-about-css-conf-eu-berlin-2018.markdown

 ![css conf eu 2018 berlin logo](/assets/img/2018-06-17-about-css-conf-eu-berlin-2018/1.jpg "CSS Conf.EU 2018 logo")
 <br>
 <br>
 Hello all!!
 I decided to write this blog post to share with you the new things I learned attending this year's edition of <a href="https://2018.cssconf.eu" target="_blank" title="cssconf.eu official web page">CSSconf EU</a> in Berlin (Friday, June 1st).
-In this post I will focus more on the talks, I will cover other venue details in another blog post on about <a href="https://2018.jsconf.eu" target="_blank" title="jsconf.eu official web page">JSConf EU</a> that had a similar organization.
+In this post I will focus more on the talks, I will cover other venue details in <a href="https://goodguydaniel.com/jekyll/update/2018/08/12/about-js-conf-eu-berlin-2018.html" target="_blank" title="JSconf EU 2018 | Blog">another blog post</a> on about <a href="https://2018.jsconf.eu" target="_blank" title="jsconf.eu official web page">JSConf EU</a> that had a similar organization.

 ## For starters